 From these valleys, you can conveniently venture into Quito for a day trip (just a 30-45 minute drive to the city center), where you can explore museums, the main plaza, the Basilica, savor delicious meals, and then return to the tranquility of the valley for the night.

-While the historic center is one of my favorite neighborhoods in Quito ( was just there recently and it was BEAUTIFUL, full of families and people trying the new metro), it’s worth noting that petty theft is common, so try not to wave the phone around.
+While the historic center is one of my favorite neighborhoods in Quito (I was just there recently and it was BEAUTIFUL, full of families, balloons and street vendors), it’s worth noting that petty theft is common, so try not to wave the phone around.
 Additionally, the streets can become desolate and potentially risky at night, so avoid those too, but that’s pretty standard in Latin America!

 Certain activities in Quito should be approached with caution, such as going up the steps to the Panecillo, better take an Uber up.